steno-aarhus/research/onboarding/getting-started/index.md

 As a new member of our research team, there is a lot of things you need learn about the organization, the culture (both research and social) and a lot of practical stuff.
-The page here is thought of as your initial entry point, where you can get an overview.
+This website is thought of as your initial entry point, where you can get an overview.

-This website is also an atlas for you to return to when you need to look up specific information.
+The website is also an atlas for you to return to when you need to look up specific information.

 ## Getting started

 To give an introduction to the research team and the onboarding documents some supervisors team up new employees with an experienced member from research - a "buddy".
 Other supervisors choose to give the introduction themselves.
 It is your supervisor's responsibility to find you a "buddy", if they are not available to give the introduction themselves.
-Please ask your supervisor about it if you need futher onboarding to SDCA.
+Please ask your supervisor about it if you have further questions.

-## Onboarding
+### Onboarding

 Either your supervisor or your "buddy" will walk you through the relevant onboarding pages and give you an overview of the topics that you need to be aware of.

-We suggest that you use this meeting agenda:
+We suggest that you use this agenda for the onboarding:

 1. Introduce yourselves
 2. Go through the onboarding pages and give an overview of where to find other relevant information